martinbiel/StochasticPrograms.jl/docs/src/manual/data.md

 ## Stage data

 Stage data is related to parameters that always appear in the first or second stage of a stochastic program.
 These parameters are deterministic and are the same across all scenarios.
-Stage data must be supplied when creating a stochastic program, through specialized constructors.
-However, the data can later be mutated without having to construct a new stochastic program instance.
-Any stage related data can then be accessed through the reserved keyword `stage` in [`@first_stage`](@ref) and [`@second_stage`](@ref) blocks.
+Such parameters are conviently included in stochastic models using `@parameters`.
 To showcase, we consider a minimal stochastic program:
 ```math
 \DeclareMathOperator*{\maximize}{maximize}
 \begin{aligned}